ahmadmoawad/dockerized-microservice-architecture/README.md

 	- Your task will be to create a data store that keeps these vehicles with their status and the customers who own them, as well as a GUI (preferably web-based) that displays the status.
 	- Obviously, for this task, there are no real vehicles available that can respond to your "ping" request.
-	- This can either be solved by using static values or ​​by creating a separate machinery that returns random fake status.
+	- This can either be solved by using static values or by creating a separate machinery that returns random fake status.

 ## Requirements